isssiss/small-dc-ups/README.md

 NOTE: I made only one pcb and the first version had an error.
 The error is corrected only in the schematic and v2 pcb image.

+Warning: Probably contains errors and bugs.
+I'm not responsible of any possible damage caused by any content stored here.
+Use at your own risk, you have been warned.